Manually Enabling Certificate-based Authentication For an Office 365 Tenant

 Update Certificate Details

-• App Name: Specify the name of the new application you created using the procedure detailed in Creating a New Application on Azure AD for Certificate-based Authentication.
+• App Name: Specify the name of the new application you created using the procedure detailed in Creating a New Application on Microsoft Entra for Certificate-based Authentication.

 • Org Name: Specify the name of the tenant for which certificate-based authentication has been enabled.
 To know the tenant name, do the following: